Fall Blast Church Leader Resources

 Leaders and volunteers may bring cell phones to camp, but please aim to go screen-free as much as possible.
 We encourage you to bring a physical Bible and alarm clock.
 We ask that you limit phone usage to communication with camp staff, emergencies, or other instances that may be described as appropriate, brief, and infrequent.

 We strongly recommend that students do not bring any electronic devices to camp so they can better connect with those around them and with the Lord in an undistracted setting.
-The Chapel specifically is a phone free zone.
+The Chapel specifically is a phone free zone (even for Leaders and Staff).

 For Fall Blast, Check-in Begins at 6:30 pm